Differences Between Infectious and Non-Infectious Diseases?

 Prion Diseases

 Prion Diseases also known as transmissible spongiform encephalopathies (TSEs), are mainly caused by faulty proteins that lead other protein become faulty too.
-However, Prions are an extremely rare cause of communicable diseases.
+However, Prions are an extremely rare and are not spread through routine person‑to‑person contact; transmission occurs only in exceptional circumstances such as contaminated medical instruments or specific food exposures.

 Symptoms of Infectious Diseases

-Symptoms of infectious diseases is based on the types of infections.
+Symptoms of infectious diseases vary depending on the type of infection and the organs involved.
 Fungal infections generally cause symptoms like itching and rashes.
 While, bacterial and viral infections can show symptoms in many areas of your body, such as cough, chills, fever, fatigue, diarrhoea, vomiting, nausea, headache, muscles ache and stuffy or runny nose etc.

 How do Communicable Diseases Spread?